BC Library Trustees' Association

 How Do We Accomplish This?

-Please consider the following information as suggestions for some ways to raise the profile of libraries and library issues during the upcoming campaign.
+The following are a few suggested ways to raise the profile of libraries and library issues during political campaigns.

-The approach taken by your Board does not need to complex.
-It can be as simple as identifying questions for candidates, assigning Trustees to present these questions at all-candidates' meetings and reporting back to the Board.
+The approach taken by your board does not need to be complex.
+It can be as simple as identifying questions for candidates, assigning trustees to present these questions at all-candidates' meetings and reporting back to the board.

-Another method to keep library issues in the public eye is to indicate to the media that you would like them to get responses to library issues included in interviews for newspapers, radio or TV.
+Another method to keep library issues in the public eye is to indicate to the media that you would like them to include responses to library topics in interviews for newspapers, radio or TV.

-If an all candidates' meeting or forum is not possible, you can still collect very good information by inviting the candidates to a regular or special Board meeting.
-Or alternatively, asking your questions through a letter or e-mail to all candidates similar to the sample shown below.
+If an all candidates' meeting or forum is not possible, you can still collect very good information by inviting the candidates to a regular or special board meeting.
+Alternatively, ask your questions by way of a letter or email to all candidates (see sample below):

 To: All Candidates for the Office of _________